Who is ready to party like it’s 1776? My six year old.

 Hamilton Birthday Party Ideas

 Tiny Hamilton birthday party Playbill Cupcake Toppers we made ourselves.

 Should I make a Printable?
 Let me know!

 Admittedly, most of the guests had no idea what was going on.
 This honestly made it all the more amusing for Harry and I.

 King George welcomed our guests.

 Music is easy – the Hamilton Soundtrack is an obvious choice.
 We were in a bit of a tricky spot because most of our guests were six year olds and their parents that didn’t know what this weird party was all about.
 Thankfully we were able to purchase Hamilton Instrumental to play.
-Our coolest guests were able to sing along when they wanted, but we also didn’t have to try to explain “Say no to this” to anybody.
+Our coolest guests were able to sing along during our Hamilton birthday party when they wanted, but we also didn’t have to try to explain “Say no to this” to anybody.